fractal-analytics-platform/fractal-tasks-core/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development, see https://github.com/fractal-analytics-platform/fractal-tasks-core

 .. toctree::